Hungarian summer bean soup with dill

 • Bring to a boil and cook on medium low heat for about 20-30 minutes.

-• Meanwhile, cut the dough into 6 long pieces and roll each to finger thickness.
+• While the soup is cooking, we will make the dumplings.
+Cut the dough (made earlier), into 6 long pieces and roll each to finger thickness.
 Each will make about a 6 inch long dough.
 With your thumb and index finger you can pinch a little piece off the dough or you can use a knife for this too.
 ‘Csipet’ means ‘pinch of’ in Hungarian hence where the name csipetke for this dumpling came from.
-When the water starts boiling, you can start putting these small pieces of dumpling in the boiling water.
+When the soup is done, you can put the little dumpling pieces in the soup.
 They should be ready in a few minutes when they come up to the surface of the water.
-Sample one to make sure they are ready.
-Strain off water and serve in the soup.
-If the dumplings are too hard, no worries!
-You can put them in the soup for a short time and they will get softer as they soak up a little liquid.

 • Serve hot with parsley.